What is Flutter? Build Cross-Platform Apps with Flutter

 While Flutter is known for its high-performance capabilities, there may be specific scenarios where native development provides better performance.
 For applications that require intensive processing, such as graphics-heavy games or complex animations, Flutter’s rendering engine may not perform as efficiently as platform-specific alternatives.

-Limited Platform-specific Features
+Limited Platform-Specific Features

 Flutter’s primary focus is to provide a unified UI experience across platforms, which means it may lack access to certain platform-specific features or APIs that are not yet fully supported.
 While Flutter’s platform channels allow developers to bridge the gap and access native functionalities, it may require additional effort to integrate and maintain platform-specific code.